PEC’s Year in Review: 2022

 - PEC crews completed 18,914 line extensions as of November of 2022, and we expect to reach 20,600 by the end of the year.

-- Our teams added 515 miles of line in 2022, just 13 miles shy of the distance between Johnson City to El Paso.
+- Our teams added 557 miles of line in 2022, just over the distance between Johnson City to El Paso.

 - Construction is on schedule for our new Transmission Control Center.
 This will bring many benefits to our members and employees, including improved reliability through better management of transmission outages, more influence over transmission built in our service area, and more direction over transmission maintenance and planning.